 He didn’t even take a minute to answer.
 “Indeed I do!
 Right near my building.
 My mother worked many jobs and always bought home boxes of frozen blintzes from Andre’s.
 I remember the owner lady’s face very well.
 The hard rolls were the best I ever had.
 Eclairs were the best ever!”

 Down the block on the other side of the street, the family-owned Plant Shed Flowers has been located midway between Broadway and Amsterdam Avenue for over 30 years.
 It seems always to have been there.
 But in the 1960s, my mother bought long stemmed roses at a bargain price every Friday from a street vendor at the corner of Broadway and 86th Street.

-But even before that, I would go with my mother to make her carefully considered purchases from the shop between the Riverside and Riviera Theatres.
+But even before that, I would go with my mother to make her carefully considered purchases from the shop between the theaters.
 The whole process was a ritual.
-The first question was “With seams or without?”.
+The first question was “With seams or without?”
 Nylons came neatly folded, wrapped in a sheet of tissue and stacked three pairs to a slim, shiny box.
-The salesperson would inquire about size and color, open the box and slide a hand gently into the stockings so the customer could see how the color would look when worn.
+The salesperson would inquire about size and color, open the box and slide a hand gently into the stockings so the customer could see how it would look when worn.
 Rarely was the first trial acceptable.
 This could go on for some time.

 At the corner of West End Avenue, The Paris Hotel went through a seedy decline before a more recent revamp.
 But, it was known to have the luxury of a health club and swimming pool.

 Getting out of the city in our old green Chevy, we always stopped just before the 96th Street entrance to the West Side Highway to fuel up at the indoor gas station.
 I always liked starting our trips at 96th Street and returning late at night, to look out across the Hudson to the lit up roller coaster at Palisades Amusement Park.